 Using Reference Line To Align Labels

 In Tableau, there are different ways to align chart labels.
 There are four ways to be precise – horizontal, vertical, directional & wrapping.
-This article explores the horizontal and vertical alignment.
-At the horizontal alignment we can either align our labels to the right, center or left.
-While at vertical alignment we can align our labels to the top, middle or bottom.
+This article explores the horizontal and vertical alignments.
+At the horizontal alignment you can either align your labels to the right, center or left.
+While at vertical alignment you can align your labels to the top, middle or bottom.

-Here is a sample of different ways to align labels vertically on a bar chart;
+The image below shows different ways you can align labels vertically on a bar chart;

 How can we create this in Tableau?